alindeman/upgradingtorails4/text/13_testing.markdown

 Rails 3 included a framework for writing performance tests.
 For example, you might have written a performance test to measure various metrics (wall clock time, memory usage, etc...) of a controller action.
-Plotting these metrics over time could help pinpoint where a performance degredation was introduced.
+Plotting these metrics over time could help pinpoint where a performance degradation was introduced.

 Rails 4 no longer includes this framework by default.
 If your existing Rails application has performance tests, pull in the `rails-perftest` gem: